-The objective of this study is to establish an understanding of the term “Economic Inequality” as it is being used in the 2016 elections, and based upon this understanding determine how and to what extent the condition exists in the US and might affect US national interests.
+The objective of this study is to establish an understanding of the term “Economic Inequality”, and based upon this understanding determine how and to what extent the condition exists in the US and might affect US national interests.
 Then, if there is legitimate concern, determine a reasonable course of action.

 This study is limited to economic inequality within the US but may refer to external conditions when they are relevant.
 The current national discussions include concerns about Economic, Social, Political and Civil inequality and Personal Satisfaction.
 This study will concentrate primarily on Economic Inequality.
 The other areas of inequality may be considered but on a peripheral basis or as separate issues.

 The subject of economic inequality has been part of the public discussion in the US for some time.
 However, it has been peripheral since the 1940s.
-Recently it has come to the fore as an issue framed by the Center for American Progress.
-It has also been the subject of several talk shows on PBS such as Moyers and Company and on NPR such as the Diane Rehm show.
-It has been referenced in recent State of the Union addresses and highlighted in a presidential address on 12/4/2013.
+After the 2007 Economic collapse, it has come to the fore as an issue framed by the Center for American Progress.

 Economic inequality became a significant issue in the 2016 Democratic Primary elections.
-Sen. Bernie Sanders made it a key issue in his campaign for the nomination and the nominee Hillary Clinton has included some related comments in her post convention positions.
-The Republican nominee does not refer to economic inequality in a broad sense although he does refer to unemployment or job loss when it suits his purpose.
+Sen. Bernie Sanders made it a key issue in his campaign for the nomination and the nominee Hillary Clinton included some related comments in her post convention positions.
+Since the election, President Trump does not refer to economic inequality, although he does refer to unemployment or job loss when it suits his purpose.

 1.4 Current Summary